MARUSimulator/marus2-core/README.md

 ### 2. Add Local Packages to Your Unity Project

-Link the local clones to your Unity test project via UPM so any changes you make in your IDE are immediately compiled by the Unity editor:
+Link the local clones to your Unity test project via UPM:

 1. Open your Unity 6 test project.
 2. Open **Window > Package Manager**.